ststimac/stephaniestimac-blog/posts/2024/02/elgato-wave-3.md

 My desk setup in the UK is slowly coming together & Jhey picked out a microphone for me.
 I had a Blue Yeti microphone in the US...and I still do it's just in storage.
 It had issues with staying connected through a dongle after my work MacBook was upgraded and I didn't have the normal, big USB plug anymore.

-It was a fine started microphone but it was big and bulky.
+It was a fine starter microphone but it was big and bulky.

 ![alt: A photo of the Elgato Wave 3 installed on the kit arm](/../img/2024/elgato-wave.webp)